astronomer/astro-docs/ac/next/04_deploy-dags.md

 ## Deploy DAGs on Kubernetes via Helm

-If you run Airflow in Docker, you can deploy DAGs via the [Astronomer Core Helm chart](https://github.com/astronomer/airflow-chart).
-This is also known as "baking in" DAGs because you're adding DAGs to the image itself.
-To use this method, you'll need:
+If you run Airflow in Docker, the most efficient transition to a production-scale workflow is to deploy DAGs onto a Kubernetes environment via the [Astronomer Helm chart](https://github.com/astronomer/airflow-chart).
+With this setup, you build a custom Docker image that contains your DAGs, also known as "baking" DAGs into the image.
+This custom image is then pushed to your Docker registry and passed to each of your core Airflow components for execution.

+For this setup, you'll need:

-- A Dockerfile that pulls Astronomer Core's [Docker image](https://hub.docker.com/r/astronomerinc/ap-airflow)
+- A Dockerfile that pulls Astronomer Core's [Docker image](https://hub.docker.com/r/astronomerinc/docker-airflow)
 - A Kubernetes Cluster
 - The [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/)
 - The Astronomer CLI